 Leads interested in bottom-funnel content are primed to make a purchase and are looking for information and proof that either supports or changes their opinion.
 They might be comparing a few different brands with the intention of signing up for a trial or paid account.

-Now let’s take a more detailed look at the various types of content that were part of HelloSign’s massive growth.
+Now let’s take a more detailed look at the various types of content that were part of HelloSign’s growth strategy.

 Pre-Funnel SaaS Content: Targeting the Right Buyers